c4v4/cft/README.md

 You can check out the coverage statistics by opening `coverage/index.html`.

 ## Algorithm Structure
-The project comes in the form of an executable that accepts as input different types of instances.
-But if you want to integrate CFT into your own project, here we'll describe the key components you can use independently.
-For a more in-depth and formal description you can read the original paper [paper](https://doi.org/10.1287/opre.47.5.730), or directly look at the code.
+Here we'll briefly describe the key components of the algorithm.
+For a more in-depth and formal description you can refer to the original [paper](https://doi.org/10.1287/opre.47.5.730), or directly look at the code.

-The CFT algorithm works in layers, with each layer applying different column selection techniques to simplify the problem for the next step.
+The CFT algorithm has a hierarchical structure, with each layer applying different column selection techniques to simplify the problem for the next step.
 Here's a breakdown of the main components, starting from the outermost layer:

-- [`cft::run`](src/algorithms/Refinement.hpp): This function contains the full algorithm, it implements the "Refinement" step from the original paper, which fixes some columns from the best solution found so far and then invoke the 3-phase procedure on the obtained subinstance.
+- [`cft::run`](src/algorithms/Refinement.hpp): This function contains the full algorithm, it implements what is called "Refinement" in the original paper, which fixes part of the best solution found so far and then invokes the 3-phase procedure on the obtained subinstance.

 - [`cft::ThreePhase`](src/algorithms/ThreePhase.hpp): This function, as the name suggests, involves three steps:
-    - A subgradient step that finds high-quality multipliers to guide the search, and also select a small set of high quality columns (core-instance) to intensify and speed-up the search.
+    - A subgradient step that finds near optimal multipliers to guide the search and also selects a small set of high quality columns (core-instance) to intensify and speed-up the search.
-    - A heuristic phase that perform some other subgradient iterations to create diverse multipliers and invokes the greedy procedure with each set of multipliers to find a feasible solution.
+    - A heuristic phase that performs some other subgradient iterations to explore diversified multipliers and invokes the greedy procedure on each one of them to find good-quality solutions.
-    - A column fixing step that selects and fixes some elements with a good probabily of being on high-quality solution, effectively reducing the problem size.
+    - A column fixing step that selects and fixes some elements that have a good probability of being part of high-quality solutions, incrementally reducing the problem size.

-- [`cft::Greedy`](src/greedy/Greedy.hpp): Fast greedy algorithm as it is described in the paper.
-It iteratively adds columns based on their quality and then removes any redundant elements from the obtained solution.
+- [`cft::Greedy`](src/greedy/Greedy.hpp): Fast greedy algorithm run during the heuristic phase of the 3-phase.
+It starts from a set of Lagrangian multipliers and then it iteratively selects columns based on their quality.
+At the end, it checks and removes redundant elements from the obtained solution (if any).

 ## Integration in other projects
+The project comes in the form of an executable that reads an instance file and runs the full CFT algorithm.
+If you want to integrate the CFT into your own project, here we'll described some of it's main component that can be useful on their own.

+### Instance
-A well formed instance is essential to run the algorithm correctly.
-The Instance type is defined in [`Instance.hpp`](src/core/Instance.hpp):
+To start, a well formed instance is essential to run the algorithm correctly.
+The `Instance` struct is defined in [`Instance.hpp`](src/core/Instance.hpp):
 ```cpp
     struct Instance {
         SparseBinMat<ridx_t>             cols;